mjasion/mjasion/README.md

   </a>
 </p>
 <h1 align="center">Hi 👋, I'm Marcin Jasion</h1>
-I am a passionate DevOps Engineer, Site Reliability Engineer, and Developer with 9 years of working experience.
+I am a passionate Platform Engieer with 10 years of working experience.

 I started my career as a Java Developer, where I got experience with applications architectures, clean code, and the software development lifecycle.